Upper eyelid surgery can change the appearance of sadness and remove the feeling of heaviness

 The upper eyelid is a movable band of flesh that helps protect and hydrate the cornea of the eye.
 Cosmetic surgery involves operating on the upper eyelid when its mobility or aesthetic appearance is affected.

 What does the surgery consist of?

-Upper blepharoplasty removes excess skin, fat, and treats possible muscle hypertrophy.
+Upper blepharoplasty removes excess skin, and fat, and treats possible muscle hypertrophy.

 The incision is made at the crease of the eye to make the scar completely imperceptible.